Probable-Futures/docs/calling-the-api.md

 - latitude
 - info
 - mapCategory ("heat", "water", "land", "other")
+- x

+{: .note }
+`x` contains 101 variables corresponds to the precentiles from 0 (the minimum) to 100 (the maximum).
+Read more about [Statistical Percentiles & Range of Values](/definitions).
+These values can specifically be used to draw charts like plot charts showing the chance of experiencing a sepcific outcome or range of outcomes.
+To understand this varibable a bit more and ways to draw these charts read about [Data Charting](/data-charting)

 Some or all the fields can be selected to be part of the response.